gmlewis/bible-codes/TheLittleBook.md

 his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ (by grace ye are saved), And hath raised us up together, and made us sit together in heavenly places in Christ Jesus.
 You should understand that the law of Moses is simply not your covenant, for yours is the new covenant ratified in my blood and paid for by my suffering.
 So be obedient to the Faith, my people, and be lukewarm no longer.
 Choose life in me, Jesus Christ, for so were you called.
 Do the many mighty works I have given you, even in this last minute.
 I need you to understand that without me, you can do nothing, and you keep all aspects of Torah by faith in me.
 Furthermore, the sacred-named Judaizers have saturated my church, placing undue burdens on those who seek salvation and those who are mine.
 My Father gave me a name above every name, that at the name of Jesus Christ should every knee bow.
 Do you think I would place an undue burden on the nations who speak many languages to use my name, Yeshua HaMashiach, in Hebrew only?
 Hear me and hear me well, for I am coming, and I will deal with the disobedient and those who would trouble you.
-I am Jesus the Nazarene.
+I am Jesus the Nazarene.
-I am Jesus Christ.
+I am Jesus Christ.
-I am Christ Jesus.
+I am Christ Jesus.
-I am Jesucristo – Spanish.
+I am Jesucristo – Spanish.
-I am Иисус Христос (Iisus Khristos) – Russian.
+I am Иисус Христос (Iisus Khristos) – Russian.
-I am Gesù Cristo – Italian.
+I am Gesù Cristo – Italian.
-I am Ісус Христос (Isus Khrystos) – Ukranian.
+I am Ісус Христос (Isus Khrystos) – Ukranian.
-I am UJesu Kristu – Zulu.
+I am UJesu Kristu – Zulu.
-I am Iesu Keriso – Somoan.
+I am Iesu Keriso – Somoan.
-I am Ġesu K.ristu – Maltese.
+I am Ġesu K.ristu – Maltese.
 My name has been translated in all languages, and in all languages has my name been translated, and my name is sacred in all languages always and forevermore!
 There is no speech nor language, where their voice is not heard.
 Am I, Yeshua HaMashiach, not greater than the stars?
 I am.

 115